LiaoJimmy/effective-typescript/pages/item21.md

 :: content ::

 # satisfies
-Satisfies operator ensures that a value, well, satisfies the requirements of a type and guides inference by preventing TypeScript from inferring a wider type.
+Satisfies operator ensures that a value, satisfies the requirements of a type and guides inference by preventing TypeScript from inferring a wider type.

 ```ts {monaco}
 type Point = [number, number];